ThomasTerp/LunkyBox/README.md

 Controls is F5 to open menu, numpad 8 4 6 2 for up, left, right, down, numpad 5 to select and numpad 0 to go back.
 This can be changed in the config file.

+Known bugs:
+- Changing screen resolution after opening menu might crash the game.
+- If any of the player infinite options is on when going into the Yama level, the game will crash.
+Turn them off before going into the level, you can turn them on again after the Yama cutscene is over.

 Download: https://www.dropbox.com/s/4tq3qim99c2ccry/LunkyBox.zip?dl=1
 Video: https://www.youtube.com/watch?v=7bU-LUbaObc
 Reddit thread: https://www.reddit.com/r/spelunky/comments/4g0byn/lunkybox_ingame_menu_mod_with_object_spawner/